Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 React Native does have some drawbacks: It is not all that mature, it was first announced by Facebook in 2015 so it is only three years old, the documentation is good however and there is support for most core components but based on experience upgrading to newer versions can be time consuming and we are still seeing regular feature deprecations.
 Saying that, the framework is stable and we at Antiblanks and other software houses have been using it to build production applications for some time.

 In summary, React Native is a better option to PhoneGap I feel.
 From a personal point of view I know the framework well, I've always liked working with React and I can develop quickly with this technology.
 Also, despite being in it's infancy, given the success of React and how the Facebook team behind this has managed releases and maintained backwards compatibility in the main part, I am confident that React Native will be around for a long time and will not suffer any *major* breaking version alterations.

+> React Native, or rather JavaScript, does have limitations, and though React Native is capable of delivering the application in the most part, I may need to adopt a small amount of native script (Swift or Objective C for iOS and Java for Android) in order to perform certain parts of the application and then communicate with these over the React Native bridge.

 * Release year taken from the [React page on Wikipedia](https://en.wikipedia.org/wiki/React_(JavaScript_library)).